maxkossek/maxkossek.github.io/_posts/2025-08-05-variance-sports.md

 - Smaller field size
 - Team sports (as opposed to individual sports)
 - Sports affected by weather conditions (that is, outdoor sports)
+- Sports that measure performance by close proxies of speed, endurance, or strength (for example, most track and field events)